Aikon-platform/aiiinotate/docs/progress.md

 ### Uniqueness

-As of writing (25.09.25), there are no uniqueness constraints on collections.
-Ideally, we would want to avoid having duplicate annotations or manifests in the database.
+As of writing (09.10.25), there are no uniqueness constraints on annotations.
+There is only a uniqueness constraint on collection `manifest2` on field `manifest2.@id` (the ID of a manifest).

+Ideally, we would want to avoid having duplicate annotations in the database.
 This is more complicated in practice: at least for `annotions2`, an annotation's `@id` field is re-generated and a random part (an UUID) is generated at insert time.
 This means that, when trying to store the same annotation (with the same `@id`), the `@id` is changed, and so a different value is inserted.

-This means that we can't have a uniqueness constraint on `@id` or `id` fields of our collections.
+This means that we can't have a uniqueness constraint on `@id` or `id` fields of annotations.
 Another option would be to have a uniqueness constraint on annotation targets (no 2 annotations can annotate the same region), but this behaviour seems brittle in practice, so it's not yet implemented.

 ### Concurrency

 For clients, concurrency/parrallelization (i.e., with JS `Promise.all()`) on insert/update should be avoided because it can cause a data race: several processes can attempt to write the same thing in parrallel.

 For example, when inserting annotations, the manifests related to each annotation are inserted in parrallel.
 Since this is a side effect, 2 processes may unknowingly try to insert the same manifest in the database, which causes a uniqueness constraint to fail.
-This error can be hard to debug, so it's best to avoid concurrency.
+This error can be hard to debug, so it's best to avoid concurrency at write time.

 ---

-## Quirks
+## Dev quirks

+Sometimes, node/fastify can be weird.
+When scratching your head at dev errors, look here:)

 ### Error swallowing at app build